ahmedbilal-7191/sre_bootcamp/README.md

 This milestone focuses on creating a multi-node Kubernetes cluster using Minikube and preparing it for future production-like deployments.
 The cluster will be used to run the application, database, and dependent services in isolated node groups, similar to a real production topology.

-1️⃣ Spin Up a Multi-Node Minikube Cluster
+1️.Spin Up a Multi-Node Minikube Cluster

 A four-node cluster must be created: